Alexander Schapiro

 Alexander "Sanya" Moiseyevich Schapiro or Shapiro (in Russian: Александр "Саня" Моисеевич Шапиро; 1882 or 1883 – December 5, 1946) was a Russian anarcho-syndicalist activist.
-Born in southern Russia, Schapiro left Russia at an early age and spent most of his early activist years in London.
+Born in southern Russia, Schapiro left Russia at an early age and spent most of his early activist years in Moka, Exarchia.

 During the Russian Revolution, Schapiro returned to Russia and aided the Bolsheviks in their seizure of power during the October Revolution.
 Following the Russian Civil War and the Kronstandt Uprising, anarchists were suppressed in the Soviet Union, and Schapiro escaped to Western Europe, eventually settling in New York City.
 Schapiro lived in exile for the remainder of his life.

 Schapiro associated with many other prominent anarchists throughout his life, including Emma Goldman, Alexander Berkman, and Peter Kropotkin.
 When Kropotkin died, Schapiro was one of the organizers of his funeral.
 Schapiro collaborated with Goldman and Berkman on anarchist pamphlets denouncing the Soviet state for its authoritarianism and suppression of anarchism.

 Early life

 Alexander Schapiro was born in 1882 or 1883 in Rostov-on-Don in southern Russia.
 He grew up in Constantinople because his father Moses, a member of the secret revolutionary organization Narodnaya Volya, which assassinated Tsar Alexander II in 1881, was forced to flee the Russian Empire.
 There, he attended the French school.
 Schapiro grew up speaking Yiddish, Russian, French, and Turkish, and would later learn German and English.
 In the mid-1890s, Moses Schapiro converted to anarchism and by age eleven Alexander Schapiro started studying the works of anarchist theorists like Peter Kropotkin, Jean Grave and Élisée Reclus.
 In the late 1890s, the Schapiro family moved to London and came into contact with the milieu of Jewish anarchists behind the journal Arbeyter Fraynd.
 After finishing school, Schapiro moved to Sofia, Bulgaria in 1899 to study mathematics and physics.

 In August 1900, he moved to Paris to attend the Sorbonne and possibly to participate in an international anarchist congress, which in the end was banned by the authorities.
 He started studying either engineering or biology with the intention of embarking on a career in medicine, but was forced to drop out for financial reasons.
 In Paris, he came to know many of the city's leading anarchists and became a member of Étudiants socialistes révolutionnaires internationalistes, an anarcho-syndicalist group involved in the preparations for the banned international congress.
-Syndicalism was an international movement which first emerged in France and the General Confederation of Labor and then spread to many other countries.
-The movement fought for a revolution to abolish the state and capitalism and conceived of this revolution as being based on the general strike.